Energy Insights

 Can my business reduce its CCL liability?

-Yes, in two main ways.
-First, if your business operates in an eligible energy-intensive sector, you can apply for a Climate Change Agreement (CCA) which gives you a 92% discount on electricity CCL and 89% on gas CCL.
-Second, reducing your energy consumption directly reduces your CCL costs since it's charged per kWh.
-Energy efficiency improvements like LED lighting, smart heating and better insulation all help.
+Yes — if your business operates in an eligible energy-intensive sector, a Climate Change Agreement gives you 92% off electricity CCL and 89% off gas.
+Alternatively, reducing your energy consumption directly reduces your CCL costs since it's charged per kWh.

 Does CCL apply to renewable energy?

 The broad CCL exemption for renewable-source electricity was removed in August 2015.
-However, some renewable electricity supplied under specific contracts backed by Renewable Energy Guarantees of Origin (REGOs) may still qualify for exemption.
-Self-generated renewable electricity used on-site is also generally exempt from CCL.
-Check with your supplier about the specific arrangements for your supply.
+Some renewable electricity under specific REGO-backed contracts may still qualify.
+Self-generated renewable electricity used on-site is generally exempt.
+Check with your supplier.

 How does CCL affect my energy contract?

-CCL is a regulated pass-through charge, separate from your contracted unit rate.
-How it appears on your bill depends on your contract: some show it separately, others include it in the unit rate.
+CCL is a regulated pass-through charge.
 On a fully fixed contract that includes CCL, your supplier absorbs rate changes during the contract term.
-On a pass-through contract, CCL adjustments flow through to your bill when rates change.
-When comparing quotes, always check whether CCL is included or excluded.
+On a pass-through contract, CCL adjustments flow through to your bill.
+Always check whether quotes include or exclude CCL.

 What is the Carbon Price Support rate?

-The Carbon Price Support (CPS) is an additional component of the Climate Change Levy paid by electricity generators and combined heat and power station operators.
-It creates a minimum carbon price for the UK power sector.
-The current CPS rate for gas is £0.00331 per kWh and has been frozen since April 2016, with no planned changes until at least March 2028.
-Most businesses don't pay CPS directly, but it may be reflected in wholesale electricity costs.
+The CPS is paid by electricity generators and CHP operators.
+The current gas rate is £0.00331/kWh, frozen since April 2016 until at least March 2028.
+Most businesses don't pay it directly, but it may be reflected in wholesale electricity costs.

 Transparent Energy Advice Since 2014

-With CCL increases, TNUoS rises and new levies all adding to business energy costs, understanding what you're actually paying has never been more important.
-We compare 28+ suppliers with clear, transparent pricing – no hidden commissions.
-Stay informed with our weekly market updates.
+With CCL increases, TNUoS rises and new levies all adding to costs, understanding what you're paying has never been more important.